Skip to main content

 Blue Sky Grant Program

-The Blue Sky Program solicititation is now closed.
-The Blue Sky Program will be launching again August 2024.
-Eligible projects include those that will reduce air pollution from motor vehicles or support the District’s planning, monitoring, or enforcement programs, school bus retrofit and replacements projects, and technical studies necessary to implement the California Clean Air Act.
+On August 22, 2025, the Feather River Air Quality Management District released the Request for Proposals for projects for the Blue Sky and the CAP Incentives Program.
+Eligible projects for the Blue Sky Program include those that will reduce air pollution from motor vehicles or support the District’s planning, monitoring, or enforcement programs, school bus retrofit and replacements projects, and technical studies necessary to implement the California Clean Air Act.

 Background Information On Blue Sky Program